Innovative Tissue Manipulation

 Patent application covering aspects of the AttachLifter:

-The AttachLifter and associated devices have been developed at the Department of Internal Medicine and Cardiology (Director: Prof. Dr. B. Maisch) of the Heart Center and the Technical Development Plant of the Medical Center and Medical Faculty of the Philipps University of Marburg, Office for Research and Technology.
+The AttachLifter and associated devices have been developed at the Department of Internal Medicine and Cardiology of the Heart Center and the Technical Development Plant of the Medical Center and Medical Faculty of the Philipps University of Marburg.

-The team involved in the production of the Marburg Attacher and associated devices: Prof. Dr. Heinz Rupp, Prof. Dr. Bernhard Maisch, Thomas P. Rupp MD
+The team involved in the production of the AttachLifter and related devices: Prof. Dr. Heinz Rupp, Prof. Dr. Bernhard Maisch, Dr. Thomas P. Rupp MD

 Karin Rupp, Michael Koch, Ekkehard Schüler, Hermann Schön.